bigeasy/xy/diary.md

 A square is initially divided into 4 sub-squares which are then ordered such that any pair of consecutive sub-squares share a common edge.

 The Hilbert Curve manifests a useful property in which consecutively ordered points are adjacent to each other in space.

+"Using Space-filling Curves for Multidimensional Indexing"

+the points on the line are plainly ordered and this ordering thus gives the points of the square an ordering now known as the Hilbert Curve.
+Since this curve passes through every point in the square once and once only it is said to be space filling.
+The curve is everywhere contiunuous and nowhere differentiable.
+Intuitively one can see that the continuity results from the persistence of the adjacency property at every step and the non-differentiability from the sharp changes of direction at each step.